HomeBlogs

 • Self-Assessment Templates: These help employees self-assess their skills and are helpful for career development conversations.

-5 Key Components to Include in a Skills Inventory Template
+Key Components of a Skills Inventory Template

 1. Employee Details (name, role, department)